Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

-Perhaps most importantly from the geometric point of view, the limiting requirement in the classical theory that the sequence of operators $(A_{\bullet})$ forms a cochain complex (i.e., $A_{\alpha+1}A_{\alpha}=0$) is replaced by a significantly weaker condition, which we call the \emph{order reduction property}.
+Perhaps most importantly from the geometric point of view, the limiting requirement in the classical theory that the sequence of operators $(A_{\bullet})$ forms a cochain complex (i.e., $A_{\alpha+1}A_{\alpha}=0$) is replaced by a significantly weaker condition, which we call the \emph{order-reduction property}.
 Specifically, while the composition $A_{\alpha+1}A_{\alpha}$ is nominally an operator of order $m_{\alpha+1}+m_{\alpha}$ (where $m_{k} = \ord(A_{k})$), this property dictates that its actual order, perhaps unexpectedly, does not exceed $m_{\alpha}$.
 This naturally encompasses the case $A_{\alpha+1}A_{\alpha}=0$, but more generally allows for $A_{\alpha+1}A_{\alpha}\ne 0$, thereby considerably broadening the applicability of the theory.

-In this context, we note that in the Dirichlet case in \defref{def:elliptic_pseudo_complex_intro}, an additional order reduction property is also required on the boundary; specifically, $\ker B_{\alpha-1}\subseteq \ker (B_{\alpha}A_{\alpha-1})$.
+In this context, we note that in the Dirichlet case in \defref{def:elliptic_pseudo_complex_intro}, an additional order-reduction property is also required on the boundary; specifically, $\ker B_{\alpha-1}\subseteq \ker (B_{\alpha}A_{\alpha-1})$.
 This must be separately imposed; in the classical setting, it is a consequence of the interior identity $A_{\alpha+1}A_{\alpha}=0$, Green's formula \eqref{eq:Green_elliptic_intro}, and ellipticity.

 We also remark that the order reduction properties in \defref{def:elliptic_pseudo_complex_intro} cannot, in general, be deduced solely by analyzing the principal symbols of the differential operators.
 A vanishing principal symbol for $A_{\alpha+1} A_{\alpha}$ merely indicates a cancellation of leading-order terms, which does not guarantee the strict bound on the order.
 Our analysis intrinsically requires these bounds to hold at the operator level.